The 32-Hour Work Week

 What is a 32-hour work week?

-I’ve worked 32 hours per week since January 2020 at a small, remote marketing agency.
-We had worked a 36-hour week (half-day Fridays) for years before getting rid of Friday as a workday altogether.
+I’ve worked 32 hours per week since January 2020, first at a small, remote marketing agency and now here at Buildremote.
+At the marketing agency, we had worked a 36-hour week (half-day Fridays) for years before getting rid of Friday as a workday altogether.
 That brought us to a four-day (Monday-Thursday), 32-hour work week.
-We haven’t looked back.
+Once we started, we never looked back.

 I’ve experienced the 32-hour work week as an individual contributor and seen how it works to the company’s benefit as well.
 In this article, you’ll read about everything I’ve learned working this schedule plus everything I’ve researched about the trend catching on around the world.
-First, we’ll define the term (it could mean different things to different people), then jump in from every angle.
+Since we’ve already defined the 32-hour work week above, I’ll share the latest news first, then jump in from every angle.

 Use the links below to jump to a section that interests you the most.